 An extension to verify the code running in your browser matches what was published.

-The new Code Verify is an open-source browser extension that lets you verify the authenticity of the WhatsApp client that you are being served when you use WhatsApp on the web.
-Code Verify will immediately alert you if your version of WhatsApp Web is inauthentic or has been modified.
+The new Code Verify is an open-source browser extension that lets you verify the authenticity of the WhatsApp, Facebook, or Messenger client that you are being served when you use them on the web.
+Code Verify will immediately alert you if your web version is inauthentic or has been modified.

 NEED FOR WEB TRANSPARENCY